Local government: Philippines

+All municipalities have their own municipal council, and these are officially called: "Sangguniang Bayan".
+Cities have a similar but separate form of legislature called "Sangguniang Panlungsod" (literally "city council").
+The Local Government Code of 1991 established the current local government structure, including municipal councils.
+City councils range from 12, in most cities, to 38 members, such as the Manila City Council.
+Members of city councils are called "councilors".

 Saudi Arabia

 There are three levels of local government in the Kingdom of Saudi Arabia: the city council, the municipal council and the municipality.

 The city council is the highest level of local government.
 The municipal councils began in 2005 and is the second level of local government.
 The municipality is the third level of local government.
 There are 178 municipalities across the kingdom.
 The first began in Jeddah during the Othmanic period.
 Each municipality is run by its city's mayor.
-As a collective the kingdom's municipalities make up the Ministry of Municipality and Rural Affairs (MoMRA).
+Collectively, the kingdom's municipalities make up the Ministry of Municipality and Rural Affairs (MoMRA).